From prison to art gallery, former inmates take center stage

 "This exhibition is a way to connect with one another, celebrate, and center our shared humanity," said curator Daisy Desories.

 Even though the fund is winding down its artist grants, Art for Justice is pursuing alternative paths to advocate for criminal justice system reform.
-The organization is providing financial support to the Center for Advocacy and Art, which provides fellowship and mentorship to artists impacted by the criminal justice system.
-The fellowship was founded in 2017 by two of Art for Justice's earliest grantees, Jesse Krimes and Russell Craig.
+The organization is providing financial support to the Center for Art & Advocacy, which provides fellowship and mentorship to artists impacted by the criminal justice system.
+The organization was founded by one of Art for Justice's earliest grantees, Jesse Krimes.

 "From the beginning, Art for Justice has been incredibly supportive, connecting us to other artists and advocates," Krimes said.
 "I don't know where I would be without them.
 Or who I would be without them, honestly."